hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/DareSchema.md

 <dl>
 <dt>Dig: String (Optional)
 <dd>Digest algorithm hint.
 Specifying the digest algorithm to be applied
-to the message body allows the body to be processed in streaming mode.
+to the envelope body allows the body to be processed in streaming mode.
 <dt>Alg: String (Optional)
 <dd>Key exchange algorithm
 <dt>KeyIdentifier: String (Optional)